 When you come to Allure Detox, addiction specialists will help you figure out the right course of treatment.
 Initially, you will attend our medical detox program.
 During this stage of the treatment process, you can cleanse your body from drugs and alcohol.

 Once you have detoxed from drugs and alcohol, the next step is preparing for your long-term recovery.
-Dual diagnosis care, holistic therapies and support groups are extremely useful during this stage.
-At Allure Detox, you can also get acupuncture, massage therapy, physical therapy, chiropractic care, yoga and similar treatments.
+Dual diagnosis care, holistic therapies, and support group therapy are extremely useful during this stage.
+At Allure Detox, you can also get acupuncture, massage therapy, physical therapy, chiropractic care, yoga, and similar treatments.

 While your time will primarily be spent working on your recovery, you can also enjoy being in one of the most luxurious settings in the country.
-Singer Island is known for being the home of Riviera Beach and Palm Beach Shores.
-Located in the south of Florida, this peninsula contains pristine beaches, mangrove forests and Lake Worth Lagoon.
-As you recover from substance abuse, you will be able to enjoy a peaceful setting that is conveniently close to some of Florida’s top cities.
+Singer Island, where some recovery center treatment providers are located, is known for being the home of Riviera Beach and Palm Beach Shores.
+Located in South Florida ( Singer Island, FL 33404), this peninsula contains pristine beaches, mangrove forests, and Lake Worth Lagoon.
+As you recover from substance use disorder, you will be able to enjoy a peaceful setting while recovering for your wellness or well-being and health conditions with quality levels of care that are conveniently close to some of Florida’s top cities.

 What Does It Mean to Go to Rehab?